christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 #### Causal Consistency {#sec:stream-causal-consistency}

 In an event store, causal consistency must be evaluated from a client perspective, since the only write operation is the `insert`, and there are no mutations of existing events.
+Events can have intra-stream as well as inter-stream causal relationships, and these relationships must not be explicitly modeled between stream [@sharon2009eventcausality].

 One example for causal relations between events comes from the event sourcing domain: remember the shopping cart example from section [@sec:calm].
 Even if `insertItem` and `removeItem` commands can be designed to be monotonic, thus non-causal from a data perspective since their order does not matter for each other, a `checkout` command is causally related to all these previous commands for this particular shopping cart session, thus it must be ordered after this commands.
 In event-sourcing systems, such commands should never arrive out-of-order if executed in realtime, because it could render the derived aggregate wrong that defines the items included in the checkout.
 We illustrated this in figure \ref{fig:checkout-example}.